na-na-hi/renget/archive/smgenskins.md

 			 - Brimstone *(Fades in, black particles, soft+feint effect, orange tint)*
 			 - Pup Patrol *(Fades in, extremely feint purple paw-particles)*

-   - Additionally, Pup Patrol Cerberus has an extreme fade on it's outer limits (both forward and to the sides), making it unclear as to if it's even landing, from an enemies point of view.
+   - Additionally, Pup Patrol Cerberus has an extreme fade on it's breath's outer limits (both in front and to the sides), making it unclear as to if it's even landing, from an enemies point of view.
 This nets it a Skin Advantage ban at the SPL level.

  - Cernunnos
-   - Cern's skins typically vary based on what seasonal-stance he's in.
-Some skins are very easy to read (eg Glaive Tech or Primal Spirit changes his entire body's hue), meanwhile others look near-identical in all stances (eg Krampus Cern only changes the colour of his pouch, on his back belt).
+   - Cernunnos's skins typically vary based on what seasonal-stance he's in.
+Some skins are very easy to read *(eg Glaive Tech or Primal Spirit changes his entire body's hue)*, meanwhile others look near-identical in all stances *(eg Krampus Cern only changes the colour of his pouch, on his back belt)*.
 For casual players, the high-hue ones will give more skin advantage in terms of personal readability; for tryhards the obfuscation will help more for harder reads.
        - Clear
 			 -
        - Subtle